powercodeacademy/phrg-rails-using-erb/README.md

 # Sinatra Views: Using ERB

+## Overview

+We'll the benefits of view templating and practice using Ruby to modify our `index.erb` file in our application.

 ## Objectives

-1. Understand the concept of a templating language and how we can use it in Sinatra.
+1. Define and explain the benefits of view templating
-2. Use the two different types of ERB tags in our web applications.
+2. Use ERB substitution and scipting tags to modify the content and structure of HTML code
 3. Incorporate logic and iteration using ERB.